andrey-sys/Myfitnesspal/ReadMe.md

   ***
    This project have two main executable Classes MobileMyfitnesspalTests and WebMyfitnesspalTests.
-To run all those tests with maven, I'm using XML files ExecuteMobile.xml & ExecuteWeb.xml.
-For executing ExecuteMobile.xml file you must install Appium Studio first.
-Download and install from Play Store MyFitnessPal App.
-Initiate the Developer mode on your device.
+To run all those tests with Maven, I'm using XML files ExecuteMobile.xml & ExecuteWeb.xml.
+For executing ExecuteMobile.xml file you must install Appium Studio first, also download and install the application
+    from Play Store MyFitnessPal App.
+    initiate the Developer mode on your cellphone device.
    Ensure the right connection to the Appium Studio with your phone, the Appium Studio must be open all the time, when you performing the execution of mobile app.
-So after this you are ready to full execution of the tests.
+So after this preparation, you are ready to full execution
+    of the tests.
+    For starting execution of the ExecuteWeb.xml file, you need to create your account on the website, and change part of code:

+     Utilities package => CommonOps class => Line 118 =>
+      WebFlows.login("username", "password");

+   Set your own username and password, and do some manual manipulations to ensure that you are valid member of this website.

    For executing ExecuteWeb.xml file, and after it, ExecuteMobile.xml, or on the contrary with XML files, you can do next: